SEC Football Power Rankings: Week 4

 Feleipe Franks wasn't great, but he managed the game well.
 The Gators had their share of big plays and took the crowd out of the game early.

 It wasn't a huge shock that they beat the Vols, but both teams needed the win to creep closer to bowl eligibility, and the Gators proved once again they are further along in their rebuild than UT.
-While getting by Georgia doesn't look plausible right now, the Gators can win the rest of their division games.
+While getting by Georgia doesn't look plausible now, the Gators can win the rest of their East Division games.

 If they can do that, it'll be a big step forward for a team trying to move on from the forgettable Jim McElwain era.